HewlettPackard/Rancher-on-SimpliVity/docs-src/soln-overview/solution-overview.md

 This Reference Configuration for Rancher on HPE SimpliVity is part of an overall solution from Hewlett Packard Enterprise.
-The solution playbooks deploy Rancher on a highly available Kubernetes admin cluster and a number of supporting nodes, together with an example user cluster with optional CSI storage ([Solution configuration](solution-configuration)).
+The solution playbooks deploy Rancher on a highly available Kubernetes admin cluster and a number of supporting nodes external to the cluster, for load balancing and DHCP services.
+The playbooks also deploy an example user cluster with optional CSI storage
+([Solution configuration](solution-configuration)).

 **Kubernetes** is an orchestration system for managing container-based applications.
 Kubernetes empowers developers to utilize new architectures like microservices and serverless that require developers to think about application operations